 What are the differences between the Department of Economics degree paths?

-The Department of Economics offers two undergraduate major degree paths: BA and BS.
-Both degrees will prepare you for positions in business, finance, law, and public service, among others!
+The Department of Economics offers two undergraduate major degrees, BA and BS.
+Both degrees will prepare you for positions in business, finance, law school, graduate school, public service, and many more!

-The BA program is designed for students who plan to pursue careers directly after graduation, though it will also prepare students for possible graduate study in a related field.
-It offers a broad mix of economic theory and empirical analysis, with the purpose of preparing students to enter a broad range of careers having developed the necessary skills to understand and analyze many of the important questions facing us today.
-The BA degree path complements studies in other fields such as political science, philosophy, mathematics, and social science, among others.
+The BA program is designed for students who plan to pursue careers directly after graduation, double majors, or double degrees.
+It offers a broad mix of courses in economic theory and empirical analysis with flexibility that suits individual interests.
+The goal of BA degree program is to prepare students to enter a wide range of careers, having developed the necessary skills to understand and analyze many of the important questions facing us today.
+The BA degree complements studies in fields such as engineering, political science, psychology, mathematics, and many other social sciences.

-The BS program is STEM designated and emphasizes developing the mathematic and econometric skills that are increasingly in demand today.
-Students are offered the opportunity to practice conducting economic analysis in a number of important fields, including finance, health, labor, and education.
-Due to this quantitative focus and the slightly more rigorous course of study, the BS program is good preparation for entry into analytical positions or for graduate programs in economics.
+The BS program is STEM-designated and emphasizes developing the mathematic and econometric skills that are increasingly in demand today.
+The required courses and all the elective courses focus on conducting economic and econometric analysis.
+Due to this quantitative focus and the slightly more rigorous course of study, the BS program is good preparation for entry into analytical positions right after graduation or various graduate programs including economics.

 BA in Economics